 - The Labour Relations Act (LRA)

-The occupational Health and Safety Act dictates that a risk assessment should be conducted annually unless:
+The Amendments to the Occupational Health and Safety Act dictates that a risk assessment should be conducted and reviewed annually unless:

 - An incident occurs, in which case the risk assessment should be redone to assess why the incident occurred